livingingroups/eas-coding-workshops/20241212-codereview/README.md

-# Code Review Practices
+# Intro

+## What is code review?

+Similar to review of a publication, a colleague reviews the code you've written to verify that it is scientifically sound and to offer suggestions.

-- Library code review
+- Software engineering code review
-  - Maintainable, reusable
+  - Typically changes are reviewed before being added to existing project
+  - Focus on maintainablity, reusability
 - Scientific code review
-  - pre-review
-  - during review
-  - post review
+  - Typically full new project is reviewed
+  - Focus on correctness of a singular set of results

-# Why?
+## Why?

-Ensure errors in code do not result in incorrect findings in the scientific literature.
+- Avoid adding incorrect findings to scientific literature
+- Facilitate communication between author and scientific community
+- Enable reusability

-# What are we checking?
+## What are we checking?

-- Does code **R**un?
-[Ivmey-Cook]
+- **R**un [Ivmey-Cook]
-- Are the results **R**eproducable?
+  - Does the code run?
-    - "...ensuring that final outputs when code is rerun match those reported in the analysis and results sections (including any relevant figures and narrative text contained within these sections)."
-[Ivmey-Cook]
+- **R**eproducable [Ivmey-Cook]
+  - Do code outputs match results in the paper?
-- **R**eadable [Added] <- Focus of this talk
+- **R**eadable [Added]
   - Can you tell from reading the code what it is trying to do?
-    - "How to write code other people can read"
+  - 💫 In-Depth, Lecture-style
 - **R**eported [Ivmey-Cook]
   - Does what the code is trying to do match what's in the methods section of the paper?
-- **R**eliable [Ivmey-Cook] <- Focus of this talk
+- **R**eliable [Ivmey-Cook]
   - Does the code actually do what it is trying to do?
-    - "How to validate code as author and reviewer."
+  - 💫 Practical Demo
 - **R**eusable [Added]
   - Can readers who want to reuse and extend the functionality easily do so?

-EAS policy - first 4 gets an acknowledgement, reliable+ gets coauthorship
+_Ivimey-Cook, Edward & Pick, Joel & Bairos-Novak, Kevin & Culina, Antica & Gould, Elliot & Grainger, Matthew & Moreau, David & Paquet, Matthieu & Sánchez-Tójar, Alfredo & Silva, Inês & Royauté, Raphaël & Marshall, Benjamin & Windecker, Saras.
+(2023). **Implementing code review in the scientific workflow: Insights from ecology and evolutionary biology.** Journal of Evolutionary Biology.
+36. 1347-1356.
+10.1111/jeb.14230._

+## Code Review Practice at EAS

+- Expectation that all our code that results in a publication is internally reviewed
+- Clear attribution expectation for reviewer
+  - Run, Readable, Reported: acknowledgement
+  - above plus Reliable (does it do what it sets out to): coauthorship

-### Code as Scientific Communication
+## Code as Scientific Communication

-Code is written for humans to understand.
-Yes, the computer needs to understand the code too, but there are many many ways to tell the computer what to do.
+**Code is written for humans to understand.** Yes, the computer needs to understand the code too, but there are many many ways to tell the computer what to do.
 We should chose one that is as easy as possible for other humans to understand the instructions that we give to the computer.
 Fortunately, "high level" programming languages like R and python are designed to be especially human-friendly.

-Like with good writing:
+## Good Code is like Good Writing

 -   Pragmatism over dogma
     -   there is no "one right way"